The ‘Internet of Things’. Yes, it’s a strange term. ‘Internet’ – yes. ‘Things’ – yes. But together?

 I am part of a panel at the international product safety symposium in Tokyo on 14-15 November 2017, put on by the International Consumer Product Health and Safety Organisation (ICPHSO).
 There’s not one, but two sessions scheduled at the symposium to discuss the Internet of Things.

-I’m looking forward to hearing from my fellow panellists on the work they’re doing to make Internet of Things devices safe and I will write again after the symposium.
+I’m looking forward to hearing from my fellow panellists on the work they’re doing to make Internet of Things devices safe.

 At this stage, I think my main message is the need for product safety professionals and authorities to step outside their usual framing.